-If you're a fan of Seth Rogen, you can order up a double helping in An American Pickle.
+If you're a fan of Seth Rogen, you can order up a double helping in An American Pickle, one of the best HBO Max movies that's also an original.
 The film follows Herschel Greenbaum, a struggling Ashkenazi worker who emigrates from his shtetl to America in 1920.
 He dreams of building a better life for himself and his family.
 While working at his factory job, he falls into a vat of pickles and is preserved for 100 years.
 When he emerges in present-day Brooklyn, Herschel — who hasn't aged a day — looks for his family.
 But he's horrified to meet his only surviving relative, great-grandson, Ben Greenbaum, a mild-mannered computer programmer whom Herschel can’t even begin to understand. — Kelly Woo (Watch now)

 My Neighbor Totoro

 Moving to a new city is always rough for kids, but the classic animated film My Neighbor Totoro takes this premise and turns it into a beautiful and trippy delight for the whole family.
 Siblings Satsuki and Meg find life in the countryside too different for their tastes, but soon a fantastic cast of creatures flip the script.
 While the gigantic forest spirit Totoro might look intimidating at first, with its giant flaws, its emotive eyes and lovable yawns make fast friends out of these kids and their new ally.